 Supporters of bed-sharing claim that when these factors are considered, research shows that safe bed-sharing practices make putting a baby to sleep in an adult bed just as harmless as putting a baby to sleep in a crib.
 In fact, a 2006 study indicates that when researchers controlled for these kinds of safety factors, rates of infant death related to safe bed-sharing proved to be very low.

-UPDATE MAY 2013: A study published on May 20th, 2013 reveals that any kind of bed-sharing, even safe bed-sharing, increases an infant’s risk of SIDS five-fold.
+A study published in 2013 reveals that any kind of bed-sharing, even safe bed-sharing, increases an infant’s risk of SIDS five-fold.
 The study’s researchers found that even in the safest of settings, bed-sharing presents a dramatic increase in the risk of SIDS.
-This stands in direct opposition to the 2006 study which found that safe bed-sharing produces low rates of infant death.
+This stands in direct opposition to the earlier study which found that safe bed-sharing produces low rates of infant death.

 Finally, bed-sharing advocates emphasize that while co-sleeping is no longer standard practice in most Western cultures, it remains the norm in many, many countries around the world.
 These advocates are quick to point out that if it works for families around the globe, it can work for families in the West.